- The Blackwell Story 1840 to 1868

 - To complete its first century as a family business, the firm built a modern reinforced concrete addition on its High Street property, adding a further 2,500 square feet of ground floor space, plus 1,000 square feet of mezzanine floor and giving direct access to all departments.
 The vacant propoerty on High St was purchased from Algar Burgess after their fruit and vegetable shop completely burnt down (circa 1965).
 A Centennial banquet was held at the Island Tea Room on August 28th.

 - The Menswear Department moved into the 1200 square feet of grocery floor space previously occupied by Eric Gray & Co.
 The old Menswear was refurbished into a new sports, fishing and travel goods department.
+This was a time when large supermarkets were being established in Kaiapoi, and increased competition forced the four smaller grocers in town to go out of business.
 Hugh Blackwell died in July 1975 and his wife Mrs J.K.
 Blackwell was appointed a director.
 In 1979 Mrs. A. J. Blackwell also become director.

 - 110th Anniversary included repainting of the interior walls and ceilings and installing fluorescent lights to create one modern uniform store.